-Refer to the savegrp man page for a complete description of the savegrp command and command options.
+See the savegrp(1M) reference page for a description of this command and its options.

 Caution: If you never perform scheduled backups using NetWorker and never manually back up the indexes and bootstrap, you will not have backups of the client indexes and server's bootstrap file for use in the event of a catastrophic disaster.